EEngvall/eengvall.github.io/index.md

 4. **Reflect on the process of enhancing and/or modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?**

    I feel the biggest challenge to overcome with this enhancement was altering the hash function.
 Although it wasn’t too difficult, I feel that it provided the most benefit and so I wanted to make sure I implemented it correctly.
 I feel that improving the hash function and utilizing the inclusion of a salt parameter make immense increases as far as file security.
 You can see the basics of this function in the userInfo class below.
+The use of JSON and the hash functionality show both my ability to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices as well as develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources

    ```python
       class userInfo: